home about iFleet products literature contact us

 • No costly cartridge that has water absorption limitations

-• Automatically “dumps” water with iCerMax™ technology into a separate flameproof container and no operator intervention is required
+• Automatically “dumps” water with iCerMax™ technology into a separate container and no operator intervention is required

 • Long life due to robust construction